joerischasfoort/money-macro/_posts/the monetary financial system/2022-01-19-russia-sanctions.md

 On [average 60%](https://www.reuters.com/article/global-forex-reserves-idUSKBN2GQ1O6).

 Russia has recognized that such assets can easily be blocked or frozen by the U.S. To counter that, it has successfully diversified its war chest.
 It now only holds 16% of its reserve in Dollar assets.
-For the rest it holds roughly 32% Euro assets, 13% Chinese Yuans, 6.5% in British Pounds, 10% other currencies, and almost 22% in Gold.
+For the rest it holds roughly 32% Euro assets, 13% Chinese Yuan, 6.5% in British Pounds, 10% other currencies, and almost 22% in Gold.

 But, now you could say... doesn’t that large share of Euro & British pound denominated assets still make Russia vulnerable to the West?